bitwiseworks/python-os2/Doc/distutils/setupscript.rst

 The only clever feature is that if the first line of the script starts with ``#!`` and contains the word "python", the Distutils will adjust the first line to refer to the current interpreter location.
 By default, it is replaced with the current interpreter location.
-The :option:`--executable` (or :option:`-e`) option will allow the interpreter path to be explicitly overridden.
+The :option:`!--executable` (or :option:`!-e`) option will allow the interpreter path to be explicitly overridden.

-The :option:`scripts` option simply is a list of files to be handled in this way.
+The ``scripts`` option simply is a list of files to be handled in this way.
 From the PyXML setup script::

     setup(...,
           scripts=['scripts/xmlproc_parse', 'scripts/xmlproc_val']
           )

-.. versionchanged:: 2.7
+.. versionchanged:: 3.1
    All the scripts will also be added to the ``MANIFEST`` file if no template is provided.
 See :ref:`manifest`.

 .. _distutils-installing-package-data: